tpaksu/karma-code-reporter/README.md

 * 0.0.8  fixed source filename and line number parsing from log reports, updated lodash
 * 0.0.9  lodash security fix reported by dependabot
 * 0.0.10 previous version bump fixes, not so important

+* 0.1.0  - added more source line definitions such as "@file?id:line:pos" and " at Anonymous function (file?id:line:pos) for parsing,
+         - added folder separation by browser type,
+         - fixed some exceptions

 ## Author